maxemileffort/springboard-capstone-2/Readme.md

 ## 7. Predictions

-In the final predictions notebook, the user can upload a DraftKings template and get player picks.
+In the final predictions notebook, the user can upload a DraftKings template and get player picks for the coming week of DFS.

 ![]()